ikiwihome/sphinx_evas_theme/README.md

 [^3]: This is a manually-numbered footnote definition.
 ```

+显示效果

 - This is a manually-numbered footnote reference.[^3]
 - This is an auto-numbered footnote reference.[^myref]

+[^myref]: This is an auto-numbered footnote definition.
+[^3]: This is a manually-numbered footnote definition.
 ---

 ## 嵌入图像